ScilifelabDataCentre/pathogens-portal/content/english/updates/hungary_mexico_PPNs.md

 ---
-title: "Two new Pathogens Portal Nodes launched"
+title: "New Pathogens Portal Nodes launched by Hungary and Mexico."
 date: 2025-11-27
 summary: New nodes have been launched in Hungary and Mexico.
 Both made use of the PPN Toolbox.
 banner: /updates/banners/PDN_official.png